jdmonin/JSettlers2/doc/Readme.developer.md

 - `-Djsettlers.locale=es_MX` - Use a different locale
 - `-Djsettlers.debug.traffic=Y` - Print network traffic; see above for details
+- `-Djsettlers.allow.debug=Y` - If client starts a server, allow debug mode user to connect
 - `-Djsettlers.debug.clear_prefs=PI_width,PI_height` - Remove these persistent
   preferences at startup.
 See SOCPlayerClient PREF_* fields for all name keys.
 - `-Djsettlers.debug.client.features=;6pl;sb;` - Pretend to not support some